 ecoBirdy participated in Action for Education 2018, a cross-cultural programme organised in Yilan County, Taiwan.
 The topic was based on “Sustainable Development Goals” encouraged by the United Nations. ecoBirdy was invited to participate in this programme to transmit its design values, interact with the local kids (10-12 years old), educators, initiate an exchange of culture and discover the beauty of people, nature, and communities in Yilan.
 The workshop was held at Beicheng elementary school and Wanfu Elementary School. ecoBirdy's goal was to create a workshop to stimulate creativity and raise awareness about recycling.
 The time frame was challenging: just a day and a half per school and the objective was that every kid would finish a self-made beautiful product.

-The starting point was an every day object: a plastic bottle.
+The starting point was an everyday object: a plastic bottle.
 Something the kids are familiar with.
 The subject of the workshop was to bring a plastic bottle and transform it into a hanging lamp.
 Because light is a universal way of expressing emotion and creating atmosphere, a lamp would be a great object to communicate values.
-Reusing material from post-consumer waste and transform it into new products will help children to understand the value of circular design.
-During the workshop the children created hanging lamps made of plastic bottles and reused paper material.
-A learning process where they were able explore materials, textures and aesthetics by combining different colours and feelings.
+Reusing material from post-consumer waste and transforming it into new products will help children to understand the value of circular design.
+During the workshop the children created hanging lamps made of plastic bottles and reused paper material, a learning process where they were able to explore materials, textures and aesthetics by combining different colours and feelings.

 There was no competition for the best lamp, the idea was just to let them experience.

-By dividing the recycled paper by colour as a game, students were obliged to make choices.
-Some colours might look different in the whole, but isn't it the beauty of diversity?
-Something we can reflect to subjects in society.
-The kids were introduced by a new way of colour recognition and able to appreciate the differences.
+By dividing the recycled paper according to colour as a game, students were obliged to make choices.
+Some colours might look different from others, but isn't that the beauty of diversity?
+Something that relates to other issues in society.
+The kids were introduced to a new way of colour recognition and able to appreciate the differences.

-The workshop ended with an exhibition of all lamps together illuminating a public passage for months.
+The workshop ended with an exhibition of all the lamps which together illuminated a public passageway for months.